Most founders dream about getting their product live and solving real-world problems. Something you're probably not dreaming about? 409A valuations.

 1. What is a 409A valuation and how do they work?

-First it is important to distinguish between a 409A and a valuation set by investors during a fundraise.
+First, it is important to distinguish between a 409A and a valuation set by investors during fundraising.

 A 409A is used to determine the fair market value (FMV) of your company and is set by a 3rd party valuation service.
 A 409A is required by the IRS (you can read more here) to set the strike price for common shares (awarded to employees, advisors, etc.) and ensure that options represent their real value.

-A 409A valuation is often (but not always) different from the post-money valuation of your company after a fundraise.
+A 409A valuation is often (but not always) different from the post-money valuation of your company after fundraising.
 This is because investors are getting preferred stock, which might be valued higher than common stock due to better liquidation preferences.

-At the earliest stages of a company it is possible to run your own financial analysis to determine your FMV (but even this isn’t usually worth it from a time & cost perspective); however, only by using a 3rd party auditor will your startup receive safe harbor and protection from an IRS audit.
+While it is theoretically possible to run your own financial analysis to determine your FMV very, very early on in the lifecycle of your company, it's almost never worth it because valuations are difficult and take a lot of time.
+You also run the risk of IRS penalties.
+Only by using a 3rd party valuation firm will your startup receive safe harbor and protection from IRS penalties.

 2. What is Safe Harbor?

 Safe harbor means that your company has completed an acceptable valuation in the last year and is protected from having to prove to the IRS that your valuation is accurate.
-99% of the time this valuation is done by a 3rd party because in some rare cases (if you’re an illiquid company, under 10 years old) you can gain safe harbor from having an internal employee with adequate accounting experience do the valuation (we rarely if ever see companies go down this road).
+Over 99% of the time this valuation is performed by a 3rd party.
+In some rare cases (like if you’re an illiquid company, under 10 years old) you can gain safe harbor from having an internal employee with adequate accounting experience do the valuation (we rarely, if ever, see companies go down this road).

-In this situation, employees who received options at the incorrect price will be taxed on those options immediately, as well as, required to pay an additional 20% of the value as a fine plus have to pay other penalties.
-So basically your employees will incur a huge financial burden and it will be your fault.
+In this situation, employees who received options at the incorrect price will be taxed on those options immediately, will be fined an additional 20% of the value, and will have to pay other penalties.
+This is a significant financial burden to employees who should have been protected by a more knowledgeable and responsible founder.

 3. When to Get Valuations

-As a startup founder, you need to figure out when to get your first and future 409As.
+As a startup founder, you need to figure out when to get your first and subsequent 409As.
 Here are some rules to follow:

 A new normal: The world of 409As has changed dramatically in the last few years.
 409As used to be the sole domain of expensive auditing firms that would charge anywhere from $5,000 to $25,000 to complete a valuation.
-The same way sites like LegalZoom upended the legal market, eShares has used technology and scale to dramatically reduce the cost of valuations.
-Now, 409As are inexpensive and affordable even for companies under 10 employees and there is little to no reason not to get a valuation or to try and do one yourself (learn more about our pricing here).
-Want more info?
+The same way sites like LegalZoom upended the legal market, Carta has used technology and scale to dramatically reduce the cost of valuations.
+Now, 409As are inexpensive and affordable, even for companies with less than ten employees (learn more about Carta's pricing here).
+Want even more info?
 Check out Jose Ancer’s post on 409As as a Service.

 - You should generally get your first valuation when you issue your first common stock options (typically to your first hire or advisor).

-- You should get future valuations before an institutional fundraise.
+- You should get future valuations before raising a round of venture financing.

-- Once your company is more mature (greater than 10 employees/post Series A) you should get a new valuation once every year to make sure new employees aren’t hurt from the tax implications of improper valuations (more discussed below)!
+- Once your company is more mature (greater than ten employees/post-Series A) you should get a new valuation once every year to make sure new employees aren’t hurt from the tax implications of improper valuations (more discussed below)!

 4. Methods and Founder Goals

 When it comes to 409As most founders want to set the lowest possible price.
 Why?
-This means a lower strike price for employees to buy options, less taxes for employees buying options and more.
+This means a lower strike price for employees to exercise options and a greater realization of value if the company succeeds.
+The lower the strike price of an option, the more the option holder will receive when they sell the underlying stock.

 Some founders worry that a lower 409A will make their business look bad to current or future investors.
-Don't worry, this is not the case.
-Investors know that a 409A is strictly used to set common stock prices and won't use your 409A to evaluate your business.
+This is not the case.
+Investors know that a 409A is strictly used to set common stock prices - they won't use your 409A to evaluate your business.

 These are the three most common methodologies for a 409A.

-This approach is used when a your company has recently raised an equity round.
+This approach is used when your company has recently raised an equity round.
 It can be safely assumed that new investors paid a fair market value for the equity which helps set the price; however, adjustments must be made given that most new investors are receiving preferred stock.
-This method is no longer acceptable if major changes have occurred since the last fundraise including acquisition, declarations of bankruptcy, new patents, etc. or if it has been over 18 months since your last fundraise.
+This method is no longer acceptable if material changes have occurred since the last financing to your business, including acquisitions, new product releases, new patents, etc.

 This straightforward approach is used for companies that have sufficient revenue and positive cash flow.

 This is by far the least common and least supported valuation approach.
-This is for very early stage companies who have not yet raised money and don’t have revenues.
-This approach calculates assets minus liabilities to determine a proper valuation for a company.
+This is for very early stage companies who have not yet raised money and don’t generate revenue.
+This approach calculates a company's net asset value to determine a proper valuation for a company.

 5. 409A valuation Pitfalls